 While Brian gained many well-deserved accolades for his fiddle playing, his musical skills are quite diverse.
 His training in the Suzuki Violin Method proved to be helpful while performing in the symphony at the Governor's School of North Carolina in 1997.
 Brian’s improvisational techniques were required when he became the first player of a stringed instrument in the East Carolina University Jazz Ensemble A. In addition to the violin, Brian plays mandolin and acoustic guitar, abilities he demonstrates regularly while on tour.

 A move to Nashville in 2004 offered new opportunities, and within months he was touring with Grammy Award-winning singer/songwriter Billy Dean.
 The Wrangler Tour with Billy Dean and Craig Morgan gave Brian the chance to perform at fairs and festivals across the country, including a memorable experience in Alaska.
-This tour also allowed Brian the honor to play his fiddle for audiences of the Grand Ole Opry and share the stage in a duel of fiddles with icon Charlie Daniels.
+This tour also allowed Brian the honor to play his fiddle for audiences of the Grand Ole Opry and share the stage in a duel of fiddles alongside icon Charlie Daniels.